Photo credit: The Care Workers Charity

 We’re supporting the care sector, from care workers, to young adult carers, to hospices and hospice at home services.

-Millions of people with underlying health conditions in the UK have spent more than two months shielding, not able to leave their homes.
+Millions of people with underlying health conditions in the UK have spent months shielding, not able to leave their homes.
 This has put huge strain on family members and young carers who have been providing 24/7 care for a loved one with complex health needs.

 Care workers who have been putting themselves at risk to care for others are finding themselves in need of financial support as they are forced to self isolate.